jerwallace/aws-robotics-day/README.md

 6. Ensure the default VPC is available for use and has Internet access (either public IP address or NAT gateway).
 Make sure you are looking at Default VPC in us-west-2!

-7. Finally, you need to get a few values about your VPC from the RoboMaker console.
-In the following steps, you'll begin the process of creating a RoboMaker simulation job for the sole purpose of obtaining the subnet ID's and security group ID that you'll need later.
-You won't actually start a simulation yet.
-We'll do that later.
-To get the information about your VPC network, do the following:
+7. Finally, from the RoboMaker console, create a simulation job (which you will cancel), to get the subnet ID's and security group ID:

    1. *RoboMaker->Simulation jobs->Create simulation job*